Ayushk00/Ayushk00/README.md

 </div>
 <p></p>
 <p align="justify">
-welcome to my GitHub Page.
-I am Ayush Krishna and now Information Technology student, I learn new things about programming and teach these things to others, I have been programming for almost more than 3 years and worked with many languages and technologies.
+Welcome to my GitHub page.
+I am Ayush Krishna and now Information Technology student, I learn new things about programming stuff, I have been programming for almost more than 3 years and worked with many languages and technologies.
 With a strong passion for software development and competitive programming, I am eager to contribute to impactful projects and grow through meaningful professional experiences.

 </p>